 Whip coral can grow to three feet tall.
 Its long, slender, whip-like branches are covered with coral polyps, which look like tiny, white dots against the coral's skeleton.
 It varies in color from yellow, tan or orange to deep purple.

-A suspension feeder, each polyp has eight feathery, saw-toothed tentacles that periodically emerge to sweep plankton and other tiny particles into the coral’s body.
+Whip coral is a suspension feeder which means it feeds on organic matter suspended in the water.
+Each polyp has eight feathery, saw-toothed tentacles that periodically emerge to sweep plankton and other tiny particles into the coral’s body.

 Unlike other corals, whip coral reproduces sexually by external fertilization.
 After hatching, free-swimming larvae float in the water for three to 20 days.
 Larvae eventually settle to the bottom and search for a hard surface to attach themselves to.
 After attaching, larvae morph into a form that more closely resembles adults.